scipp/beamlime/docs/developer/design/dashboard-architecture.md

 - Testability through controller and widget isolation using fakes
 - Maintainability with centralized business logic
 - Extensibility for future requirements
-- Efficient handling of simple controls via `BaseParamModel`
+- Efficient handling of simple controls via `ConfigBackedParam`

 **Potential Pitfalls:**
 - Controller bloat as it mediates more services